openModal(selector)

 mobile devices.

-Also, if the data-p-cancel
+Also, if the data-p-cancel attribute is

 present on a button of the modal, the modal will close when the user